What to tell staff

 Any staff who have travelled internationally or been in close contact with a confirmed case of coronavirus (COVID-19) must remain isolated at home.

-Read more on the coronavirus (COVID-19) website.
+Read more on the Northern Territory Government's Coronavirus (COVID-19) website.

 Instruct your workers that they must let you know if they develop symptoms during the isolation period, particularly if they have been in the workplace.

 Consider what exposure may have occurred within your team and whether additional precautions are required such as:

 - an increased cleaning regime

 Any employee feeling sick should not attend work.

 Encourage your employees to be vaccinated against preventable illnesses including influenza.

 To get free advice from expert advisors, even if you aren't a member, contact the Chamber of Commerce NT.

 For more information, go to the Chamber of Commerce NT website.